Yoha485/Yoha485/README.md

       databases: ["MongoDB", "MySQL", "Postgres"],
    },
    currentOccupation: ["Software Developer at Multiparts"],
-   challenge: "Perform for a lot of people",
+   challenge: "The samurai has no purpose",
 };
 ```
 </br></br>